Fundamental Errors in Kane and Mertz's Alleged Debunking of Greater Male Variability in Mathematics Performance: Crucial Logical Error

 This logical argument is repeated almost verbatim in a ``Doing the Math" section of the American Academy of Arts and Sciences flagship publication \textit{Science} article highlighting their work: ``If the greater male variability hypothesis \ldots is true, then that variability would persist, consistently, across all 86 countries" \cite[p.~2]{vob166}.
 In short, the main logical premise of \cite{vob68} is this:

-This premise (P) is false from a purely statistical standpoint -- it violates a standard statistical fact, namely, the formula for the variance of a finite weighted mixture of distributions, as will be seen in the next two examples. \\
+Although (P) may appear intuitive and plausible, it is simply false.
+The premise (P) violates a standard statistical fact, namely, the formula for the variance of a finite weighted mixture of distributions, as will be seen in the next two examples. \\

 The first example is hypothetical and illustrates how a union of countries (in this case only two) could exhibit greater male variability as a whole, even though not all of the individual countries do.
 That is, $\mathit{VR} >1$ for the union, but not for each country. \begin{exam} A population consists of two countries $C_1$ and $C_2$, with equal numbers of people in each, divided equally in each among men and women.
 Scores on a certain test administered to everyone in the overall population result in means $m_1$ and $m_2$ and standard deviations $\sigma_1$ and $\sigma_2$ for the men in countries $C_1$ and $C_2$, respectively, and means $f_1$ and $f_2$ and standard deviations $\hat{\sigma}_1$ and $\hat{\sigma}_2$ for women.
 Applying the standard formula (e.g., equation (1.21) in \cite{novob32}) for the moments of finite weighted mixtures of distributions, the variance of the men's scores in the overall population is given by $({2(\sigma_1^2 + \sigma_2^2) + (m_1 - m_2)^2)}/4$ and that of women is $({2(\hat{\sigma}_1^2 + \hat{\sigma}_2^2) + (f_1 - f_2)^2)}/4$.
 Letting $\mathit{VR}$ denote the variance ratio in the overall population and $\mathit{VR}_i$ the variance ratios in $C_i$, $i=1,2$, it follows immediately that